Furzy1595/Trek_info_website/README.md

 ## 📄 License

-This project is open source and free for any family business or small enterprise.
+This project is open source and free.
 Use it, improve it, and share it with others!

 ---